LorenzoCoronati/local-docker/README.md

 This is a template for local development, mainly targeted for Drupal.

-In short: Drupal's all PHP lives in `./drupal` -folder, and index.php - the docroot - is in `./drupal/web/index.php` -folder.
-Composer, Drush and Drupal console can be used within `php` -containers shell:
+In short: Drupal's all PHP lives in `./app` -folder, and index.php - the docroot - is in `./app/web/index.php` -folder.
+Composer, Drush and Drupal console should be used within `php` -container:

         # on host
         $ docker-compose exec php bash